Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 ### `country` (string)

-Tag of the country that owns the factory
+Tag of the country that owns(?) the factory.

+TODO: verify this still the case for

 ### `building` (int)